 Radford's Music Business curriculum is accredited by the National Association Schools of Music and is an affiliate member of the Music and Entertainment Industry Educators Association.

 Beyond the Degree

-In addition to coursework students participate in the Music and Entertainment Industry Student Association (MEISA).
+In addition to coursework students participate in the Music Business Student Association (MBSA).
 This organization provides students with experience beyond the classroom.
 Each spring the organization stages a campus rock show featuring regional bands and also hosts the Music Business Symposium that brings industry professionals to campus.
 Radford Records, a lab based student record label, is also available for students to sharpen their skills on label management and recording.
 Students interested in the recording arts have available to them the Performance Hall in the Covington Center with adaptable acoustics and digital recording capabilities.
 The recording booth boasts state of the art Mac Pro Computers with Pro Tools HD and Logic Pro, a digital mixing board, and the capability to produce quality recordings and multimedia projects.
 Students also have access to a small studio with recording capacities for solo work, a complete computer lab with MIDI workstations and the Covington Listening Center to listen to recordings or work on the MIDI work station.